kpunyakoti/visual-insights/README.md

 ```
 5. This would generate the csv files in "data/output_data/" directory.

+## Testing the Clustering Files
+You can find all clustering related algorithms used in the notebooks directory under the name "Cluster Generation and Metadata Generator".

 ## Launching the UI on Streamlit
 To launch the UI, make sure you have Python version 3.7, then run
 ```commanline